 GrabCut

 The final algorithm the team decided on was the GrabCut algorithm in OpenCV.
 GrabCut was developed in 2004 by Microsoft Research of Cambridge, UK.
-(Blake) The algorithm is based on a method called graph cut (amongst others).
+(Blake) The algorithm is based on a method called graph cut (among others).
 GrabCut relies on two techniques.
 The first requires user input into determining the primary image from the background.
 Anything outside of this user set boundary is considered to be part of the background.
 Using the remaining “foreground,” GrabCut utilizes a Gaussian Mixture Model.
 Through the process of several iterations, GrabCut compares neighboring pixels to each other.
 If two pixels are vastly different, a high probability is assigned to that pixel as being the border between the foreground and the background.
 Some of the capability of GrabCut can be seen in Figure 13 (Blake).